 Slipping and sliding, the car inches slowly across the wet roads.
 (The car inches is the main point; slipping just describes how.)

-NOTE this special kind of introductory element - the dependent clause of a complex sentence.
+3A) A special kind of introductory element - the dependent clause of a complex sentence.

 Wrong – Even though I would rather go to the lake I went to the library to study.